Intriguing-RC/MCBackup/README.md

 # MCBackup
-An efficient backup system to backup files on Linux Systems focused on Minecraft Networks *(This is my first Bash script)* It uses the Amazon S3 cloud storage system, which is a pretty good choice for when backing up files!
+An efficient backup system to backup files on Linux Systems focused on Minecraft Networks.
+It uses the Amazon S3 cloud storage system, which is a pretty good choice for when backing up files!

 Contact me: Intriguing#0001